robotology/how-to-document-modules/README.md

 All the steps we have covered so far can be conveniently improved and automatized using [GitHub Actions](https://github.com/features/actions).

-To do so, just drop the file [.github/workflows/gh-pages.yml](.github/workflows/gh-pages.yml) in your repository (keeping the path unchanged.
+To do so, just drop the file [.github/workflows/gh-pages.yml](.github/workflows/gh-pages.yml) in your repository, keeping the path unchanged.

 Finally, copy out this badge within your main README.md file.